CrocoFactory/adspower/README.md

     return profiles
 ```

-Here is also example of retrieving profiles from AdsPower
+Here is example of retrieving profiles from AdsPower

 ```python
 from adspower import AdsPower